pradeepreddy19/Googlemaps/a1-notes.md

 ## Part 3:  Choosing Teams

-Objective:  Assign student sot teams that minimizes total amount of work
-Multiple soclutions allowed.
-Solution can start with an approximate answer while continuing to look for better ones
+Objective:  Assign students to teams that minimizes total amount of work for instructors Multiple solutions allowed.  program can start with an approximate answer while continuing to look for better ones